MiguelAntuns7/devops-24-25-1241918/CA2/README.md

 # Class Assignment 2

+## Part 1

 ### Introduction

 This technical report outlines the procedures and results of Class Assignment 2 – Part 1, which focused on virtualization.
 The main goal was to gain practical experience in setting up and managing virtual environments, which is a fundamental skill for modern development and operations workflows.

 The report details the creation and configuration of a virtual machine running Ubuntu, the setup of a Java-based development environment, and the execution of the projects previously developed in the last assignment.
 Emphasis is placed on the challenges faced during environment setup and how those were overcome inside the VM.

 In addition to completing the required setup steps, particular attention was given to diagnosing and resolving environment-specific issues, which is an inevitable part of real-world DevOps workflows.
 This included dealing with version mismatches, build configuration errors, and Operative System differences between host and guest environments.
-By overcoming these obstacles, I gained valuable insight into the practical challenges of environment replication and consistency, which are essential for achieving reliability and portability across development, testing, and deployment pipelines.
+By overcoming these obstacles, I gained valuable insight into the practical challenges of environment replication and consistency, which are essential for achieving reliability across development, testing, and deployment pipelines.

-## Part 1

 ## Creating a VM